arienkock/arienkock.github.io/posts/2017-03-02-Frontend-Wars-Ember-vs-Mithril.md

 I have to explain the frame within which I'm evaluating my experiences.
 In recent years I've become increasingly aware of the burden that **complex tools** are.
 Any complexity, outside of the (admittedly arbitrary) scope of the problem you're solving is incidental.
 Complex tools *can*, and usually do make things easy (as evidenced by many popular examples), but when they break or we push them to the limits of their inteded purposes... how complex do you want them to be then?
 If you could choose, in your most dire moments of puzzle solving, what factors would you weigh?
 Judging the popularity of frameworks by the number of Stackoverflow questions is... wrong, just wrong.
 That number is a product of popularity, size and complexity.
 Hammers don't have user manuals.

 Mithril introduces fewer 'new' concepts than Ember.
 None of the concepts are truly new, but there are always exceptions and implementation details that one needs to be aware of, so you can only ignore documentation so much.
-To understands Ember you have to get a hang of:
+To understand Ember you have to get a hang of:

 - Handlebars
 - Template helpers are essential
-- What services are and what is referred to when the documentation uses the word 'container'
+- What services are and what the 'container' is
 - The object model, especially to understand what triggers redraws, and what doesn't

 To understand Mithril you need to understand